AdobeDocs/analytics-platform.en/help/components/exports/manage-exports.md

 ---
-description: Manage exports
+description: Manage existing exports
 keywords: Analysis Workspace
-title: Export project data to the cloud
+title: Manage exports
 feature: Components
 ---
 # Manage exports

 After you export a full table as described in [Export project data to the cloud](/help/analysis-workspace/export/export-cloud.md), the exports are available on the [!UICONTROL Exports] tab on the [!UICONTROL Exports] page.

-You can edit, re-export, duplicate, tag, pause, or delete existing exports:
+You can edit, re-export, duplicate, tag, or delete existing exports:

 1. In Customer Journey Analytics, select [!UICONTROL **Components**] > [!UICONTROL **Exports**].